Skip to main content

 Accountants who are employed by business entities, government, academia, and other entities are not required to be members of BICA and are not subject to its regulation and oversight.

-The profession is self-regulated and there is no independent audit oversight body in the Commonwealth of The Bahamas.
-However, Licensed Practitioners, who have the legal authority to sign audit reports on financial statements, must be members of the Bahamas Institute of Chartered Accountants and are subject to the institute’s ethical requirements, investigation, and disciplinary processes, and quality assurance reviews.
+The accountancy profession in The Bahamas is self-regulated and there is no independent public audit oversight authority.
+Licensed Practitioners, who have the legal authority to sign audit reports, must be members of the Bahamas Institute of Chartered Accountants and are subject to its ethical requirements, investigation and disciplinary processes, and quality assurance reviews.
+Quality assurance reviews are conducted under a tripartite monitoring arrangement with the Association of Chartered Certified Accountants and the Institute of Chartered Accountants of the Caribbean.
+The Public Practice Committee oversees the monitoring framework and operates independently of Council, while investigative and disciplinary committees are also structured to operate independently in accordance with the BICA Act, 2015.

 The Bahamas Institute of Chartered Accountants (BICA), established in 1971, regulates its accountancy profession in accordance with the BICA Act of 2015 (the Act).
 The Act empowers BICA, among other responsibilities, to define professional accountants; establish the requirements for entry into the profession; promote the best standards of practice in financial reporting and in the expression of professional opinions; establish ethical requirements; carry out investigation and disciplinary processes for its members, as well as quality assurance reviews for licensees; and register and license professionals wishing to practice accountancy.